Setting Boundaries when Nursing an Older Baby

-No matter how long you choose to breastfeed your little one, you’ll notice that nursing sessions will change as your baby develops, grows and becomes more aware of his surroundings.
-While smaller babies may simply nurse, older ones may start “playing” with your breasts, grabbing your nose, pulling at your shirt, twirling your hair or performing acrobatics when breastfeeding.
+No matter how long you choose to breastfeed your little one, you’ll notice that nursing sessions will change as your baby develops, grows, and becomes more aware of their surroundings.
+While smaller babies may simply nurse without many distractions, older ones may start “playing” with your breasts, grabbing your nose, pulling at your shirt, twirling your hair, or performing acrobatics when breastfeeding.4,7

 All of these behaviors are completely normal for more mobile babies.
-Your older baby is more interested in exploring the world around him, and your body is no exception.
-While some of these tricks may be funny or adorable, others may be uncomfortable, painful or just plain annoying.
-Tackling these issues will require patience, but if you are firm and consistent, you’ll be able to set boundaries that you and your not-so-little one can live with.
+Your older baby is more interested in exploring the world around them, and your body is no exception.8 While some of these tricks may be funny or adorable, others may be uncomfortable, painful, or just plain annoying.
+Tackling these issues will require patience, but if you are firm and consistent, you’ll be able to set boundaries that you and your not-so-little one can live with.4,7

-Correct unwanted breastfeeding behavior right when it occurs.
-The earlier you make it clear that something is inappropriate, the more likely your babe will discontinue that behavior.
-Be consistent and clear from the beginning.
+Give a gentle “no” and correct unwanted breastfeeding behavior right when it occurs.
+The earlier you make it clear that something is inappropriate, the more likely your baby will discontinue that behavior.
+Be consistent and clear from the beginning.7

-Try direct commands like “be still” or give a consequence like “keep doing that and nursing time is over.”
+Try direct commands like “be still” and/or give a consequence like “keep doing that and nursing time is over.”

 Improving your baby’s nursing manners will take time, so do your best to be patient.
 Older babies are capable of listening and understanding more and more each day, so give short, simple explanations and be consistent.

-You may sound like a broken record, but your kiddo will comprehend and comply sooner or later.
+You may sound like a broken record, but your kiddo will comprehend and comply soon.

-For nursing antics that are just a little annoying (like blowing raspberries), it may even be worth it to wait and see if the novelty wears off.
-But for bigger issues (like shirt lifting or hair pulling), tackling the unwanted behavior as soon as possible will keep it from becoming a problem.
+For nursing antics that are just a little annoying (like blowing raspberries), it may even be worth it to wait and see if the novelty wears off without giving it attention.
+But for bigger issues (like shirt lifting or hair pulling), tackling the unwanted behavior as soon as possible will keep it from becoming a problem.4,7

 Give those little hands something else to do when nursing!
-You can offer your baby a small toy to play with, have him explore his own body (where’s your nose? ears? toes?), clap his hands or play finger games.
-You can even distract your baby with a story or a song.
+You can offer your toddler a small toy to play with, have them explore their own body (where’s your nose?
+Ears?
+Toes?), clap their hands or play finger games.
+You can even distract your child with a story or a song.

-Special nursing necklaces, bracelets and scarves are also available to entertain your baby as he feeds.
-Think of anything that can keep your little one’s attention without preventing him from actually feeding.
+Special nursing necklaces, bracelets, and scarves are also available to entertain your baby as they feed.
+Think of anything that can keep your little one’s attention without preventing them from actually feeding.7,8

-Focus on your baby when breastfeeding so he doesn’t feel compelled to demand your attention with unwanted behavior.
-He may be acting out if you’re talking on the phone, watching TV or chatting with a pal while nursing.
-Turning your gaze to your babe may be all that’s needed to settle him.
+Focus on your baby when breastfeeding so they don’t feel compelled to demand your attention with unwanted behavior.
+They may be acting out if you’re talking on the phone, watching TV, or chatting with a pal while nursing.
+Turning your gaze to your babe may be all that’s needed to settle them.4